 With such a lawless community, the ‘Ndrangheta arose as a sort of vigilante urban guard.
 They were keeping crime in check in the area, while also being behind many crimes being committed.
 The name itself “‘ndrangheta” is a calabrese twist on the Greek andragathía, meaning “heroism”.
 The Calabrese take it to mean Man of Honor.

 While they floated around with extortion and blackmail as their primary crimes it was not until 1897 that the first in-depth cases against them were brought up and the organization and rules were exposed (more on this below).

 The ‘Ndrangheta still continued to work within their own region and primarily only in financial crimes until the 1970s.
 During this time there were a few changes.
-First, there was the first ‘Ndrangheta war (where two clans fight amongst themselves).
+First, there was the first ‘Ndrangheta war (where two clans fought amongst themselves).
 These came about due to disputes over public works contracts, who could sign, and who would get the money.
-Also during this time, they moved onto new crimes, primarily kidnappings.
+Also during this time, they moved on to new crimes, primarily kidnappings.